-If you're after self storage in Bromley then ABC Selfstore is just the place.
-We've been offering storage for the Bromley area from our Southwark store located on Ossory Road in London SE1 for over 17 years.
+ABC Selfstore have been offering storage for the Bromley area from our Southwark store located on Ossory Road in London SE1 for some 17 years.

-Plus - our customer service is second to none, so you'll find storing with ABC Selfstore a breeze - however long you're with us.
-Fergal and the team look forward to welcoming you to our Southwark store.
+ABC Selfstore customers regularly tell us that our customer service is top-notch - so rest assured we'll do our best to make sure your storing with us will be a pleasure - for however long you're here.
+Fergal and the team look forward to welcoming you to our Southwark store

 The borough of Bromley is in the south east part of London.
 Its name has Anglo Saxon origins, coming from Bromleag which refers to a piece of land where Broom (a shrub) grew.
 Bromley is one of the largest of London's boroughs, and includes the areas of Penge, Orpington and Beckenham, as well as the town of Bromley itself.
 The borough was created in 1965, when the older boroughs of Beckenham and Bromley were amalgamated.
 At the same time, Bromley was given status as a Greater London district.
 Due to its origins as a separate village outside of London, Bromley has developed one of the largest business districts outside of the Central London area.

 Bromley is thought to have its origins in an early Roman camp, with a natural spring known locally as Caesar's well.
 It has recently been suggested that the unplaced town of Noviomagus may have been located in the area.
 People may have already settled around the market town known as Bromley, which was first recorded in the 9th Century.
 One hundred years later, the Bishop of Rochester built a palace there.
 The Bishops lived in this Palace while visiting London until the nineteenth century, when Bromley Palace was sold to Coles Child.
 The town itself developed into a stopping place on the way to London, and it formed a vital link to the capital.
 Initially used as a stopping place for coaches, with the development of railways Bromley became an important site for railway workers, causing the northern half of the borough to become densely populated.